philip928lin/HydroCNHS/docs/_build/html/_sources/quickstart.rst.txt

 The lower value has higher piority when conflicts happen.
 For example, two diverion agents divert at the same routing outlet.
 If users want a non-priority-based behaviors.
 "AgGroup" should be applied.
-See Build ABM for more details.
+See :ref:`How to build a ABM module?<How to build a ABM module?>` for more details.

 Note that agents coupling with Dam API has to have Piority = 0.